Dodonaea microzyga: Description

 Dodonaea microzyga is a spreading, dioecious shrub that typically grows to a height of up to 0.5 m.
-Its leaves are imparipinnate, 3–12 mm long on a petiole 1.5–5 mm long, with two to ten lance-shaped to broadly egg-shaped leaflets with the narrower end towards the base, 1.6–8 mm long and 1–3 mm wide.
+Its leaves are imparipinnate, 3–12 mm long on a petiole 1.5–5 mm long, with two to ten lance-shaped to broadly obovate leaflets 1.6–8 mm long and 1–3 mm wide.
 The leaflets have a rounded or toothed end and a wedge-shaped base, the end leaflet shorter and lobe-like.
 The flowers are arranged singly or in pairs, each flower on a pedicel 3.5–5 mm long.
 The four sepals are egg-shaped, 1,8–2.6 mm long but that fall off as the flowers develop.
 There are usually eight stamens and the ovary is covered with soft hairs.
 Flowering occurs from June to September and the fruit is an elliptic capsule 10–13.5 mm long, 10–17.5 mm wide and mostly glabrous with three, rarely four membranous wings 2.5–5 mm wide.